 My novels, below, for your reading pleasure.
 Click the cover image for the free PDF version in its entirety... up to the last chapter, at which point you can buy it (click the title next to the cover image) to find out how it ends. :) Such a deal!
+Leave a book review here.
+For a random sample of dialogue from my work, click here.

 As recently as a few months ago, the Lazy Pug Café was nothing more than a dilapidated old two-story farmhouse.
 Set back just forty yards from the road -- closer than most out in the country -- it had a beautiful old weeping willow in front and a massive ancient oak tree out back.
 Abandoned years ago, the old estate's only purpose lately had been to serve as a sad but charming reminder of days gone by.
 Locals witnessing its resurrection these past few months were grateful someone was finally bringing the "old girl" back to life.